lxsmnsyc/the-fighting-game/docs/game.md

 - It buys cards like a player.
 Its budget is all the gold a player could have by that round: the starting gold plus every earlier round's income.
 So it keeps up with the run.
-- It buys cards of its aspects first, then any card, until nothing it can afford is left.
-It keeps to the same copy limits as the player.
+- It keeps to the same card slots and copy limits as the player.
+- It fills its slots with cards it can afford, cards of its aspects first.
+Then it spends what is left swapping its cheapest card for a pricier one, until no swap fits the budget.
 - A boss spends `BOSS_BUDGET_MULTIPLIER` (1.5) times the budget and gets as many abilities as the player is due.
 Its first ability decides its aspects, and all of them bias its cards.